BSW Undergraduate Studies

 Research Interests: Include cultural competence among social work and helping professionals and racial/ethnic disparities in access to and utilization of quality mental health services, with an emphasis on African Americans and emerging adults.

 Sha-Lai Williams received her PhD from The Brown School, Washington University in St. Louis in 2013.
-Her research interests include cultural competence among social work and helping professionals and racial/ethnic disparities in access to and utilization of quality mental health services, with an emphasis on African Americans and emerging adults.
-Prior to pursuing her doctoral degree, Ms. Williams gained over 12 years of practice experience in residential care facilities, non-profit agencies, and private practice, providing direct clinical practice to individuals, families, and groups affected by mental illness.
-She was a licensed clinical social worker for over 10 years, and served as a supervisor to provisionally licensed clinical social workers in North Carolina for 3 years.
-Ms. Williams received her MSW from the University of North Carolina at Chapel Hill and her BSW from North Carolina State University.
+Her research interest focuses on issues related to race/ethnicity and mental health and utilization of mental health services, particularly among African Americans and emerging adults.
+She is also interested in factors associated with cultural awareness/sensitivity among social work and helping professionals.
+Prior to pursuing her doctoral degree, Dr. Williams gained over 12 years of practice experience in residential care facilities, non-profit agencies, and private practice, providing direct clinical practice to individuals, families, and groups affected by mental illness.
+She is a licensed clinical social worker, and has previously served as a supervisor to provisionally licensed clinical social workers in North Carolina.
+Dr. Williams received her MSW from the University of North Carolina at Chapel Hill and her BSW from North Carolina State University.

-As an assistant professor in the School of Social Work at University of Missouri – St. Louis, Dr. Williams will teach Social Work Practice and Human Behavior courses, utilizing her expertise as an accomplished facilitator of several nationally recognized training curricula and her experience teaching Masters-level courses at The Brown School.
-She looks forward to advising students at the School of Social Work UMSL, as well as serving UMSL and the surrounding community.
+As an associate professor in the School of Social Work at University of Missouri – St. Louis, Dr. Williams teaches Social Work Practice and Human Behavior courses, utilizing her expertise as an accomplished facilitator of several nationally recognized training curricula and her experience teaching Masters-level courses at The Brown School.
+She enjoys interacting with undergraduate students, serving as an advisor for master’s level students and those involved with the BHWET program.
+In addition, Dr. Williams is an active participant in the School of Social Work, as well as the UMSL and surrounding community.